 Check the USB Ports for Hardware Failure

-If none of the above-mentioned solutions above work then you may need to check your USB port for a hardware problem.
+If none of those as mentioned earlier solutions above work then you may need to check your USB port for a hardware problem.
 If you are not comfortable opening the laptop or PC, take help of a professional or your friend who deals with computer hardware.

 Remove and Connect USB Port Connection – If you can access the computer’s motherboard, you should be able to remove the USB patch cable from the motherboard and then reconnect it.
 Doing this may help you fix the issue.
 Then again, don’t do this if you don’t know what you are doing.